wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 O-rings aren't a switch type, but you can add them on to keycaps as a little soft "buffer" that helps absorb the force of bottoming out a keyswitch.
 In my opinion, the difference in feeling with o-rings installed is not that big, but the audible difference is fairly noticeable.
 These can be nice to install for an office setting if you know you're a forceful typist.

+Note that O-rings will not make clicky keyswitches quieter since the click noise does not come from bottoming out the key.

 ## Keycap profiles

 Keycaps are easily removable from keyswitches using a wire keycap puller.
 Pullers are cheap and frequently come for free with your keyboard.
 YouTube has many tutorials on using them.